 When you start to create your business, you will quickly notice how many things you need to keep in mind to create a consistent brand.
 Your business brand image should be inextricably connected to your mission and core values.
 That, on another hand, is something that is strictly tied to what you want your business to become in the future and who is your audience.

 So you brainstorm with your marketing team, creative writing experts and graphic designers to create what you think will conquer the world – your brand.
 It’s already a lot to work on and the bad news is that it’s just the beginning.
-When everything goes as planned and your business grows to be a global one, you have to make efforts to localize your brand as well.
+When everything goes as planned and your business grows to be a global one, you have to focus on your consistent brand localization.

 But… how do you localize a brand?
 Today, we will focus exactly on that – creating a consistent brand whose message is fully localization-proof.
 Are you ready?